Not suitable under 8; parental guidance to 13 (themes, scary scenes)

 Children over the age of thirteen are most likely to be frightened by realistic physical harm or threats, molestation or sexual assault and / or threats from aliens or the occult.

-Nothing further of concern.
+Nothing further noted.

 There is some nudity and sexual activity in this movie, including: